 Penalty: $40 per m2 of timber exported.

-[Section 136 amended by No. 28 of 2006 s.
+[Section 136 amended: No. 28 of 2006 s.
 209.]

 137. Forest produce in water catchment areas may be placed under CEO’s control etc.

 The Governor may order that the forest produce on any water catchment area vested in or controlled by the Crown or any public authority shall be placed under the management or control of the CEO, subject to such conditions as the Governor may think fit; and thereupon such areas shall be deemed Crown land for the purposes of Division 1 of Part VIII.